ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/catalog_api.md

 ## Filtering

-For each data provider filters can be defined.
+You can define filters for each data provider.
 A filter defines:

 - which elements are fetched (e.g. just products such as `ses_product`, or just product groups)
 - sorting